Main Session on Cybersecurity, Trust & Safety Online | IGF 2023

 The discussion on cybersecurity covered a range of important topics, including best practices, case studies, and practical issues.
 The participants expressed a strong desire to focus on real-world experiences and address core issues rather than engaging in theoretical debates.
 This emphasis on practicality and applicability underscores the need for actionable strategies and solutions in the field of cybersecurity.

 In relation to the protection of children in the online environment, there was a call for the adoption of self-regulation mechanisms and social initiatives.
 The participants highlighted the importance of collaboration between various stakeholders in reducing online risks and threats.
+Tracy, for example, spoke about the role of Elisabetta from the Alliance for the Protection of Children in the Digital Environment, who could provide expert insights on this matter.
 It was also noted that the prevalence of child exploitation risk in the digital environment needs to be addressed, as evidenced by statistics shared by Elizaveta Belyakova.
 The rise of child trafficking in areas where the online world has a significant influence further highlights the urgency of this issue.

 The discussions also shed light on the importance of equal communication and participation of all stakeholders in multilateral meetings regarding internet governance.
 In order to ensure effective participation, Tracy highlighted the role of the Internet Governance Forum (IGF), where all participating stakeholders can freely exchange ideas.
 It was acknowledged that language barriers may hinder effective communication, and suggestions were made to provide interpretation services to overcome this challenge.